 Source - ignasi sayol

 Organic cotton is grown without synthetic pesticides and fertilizers, and recycled polyester fibres made from discarded plastic bottles aim to minimize the environmental impacts of fashion materials.
+Look for ethical sourcing certifications to ensure that you are following global best practices.

 While this has existed for years with pioneering brands like Stella McCartney - other businesses like H&M have seen the benefit in eco fibres and heavily push their use of reused/recycled poly materials in a lot of their recent marketing materials